 Each action following the trigger requires the customer to weigh options and make decisions across any number of channels.
 The goal is to figure out what those paths are, the actions the customer takes that define the path, and the thoughts and emotions that are associated along the way.

 Digitize the map

 Journey maps can take a variety of shapes and forms — what’s important is that you are doing the proper research to inform touchpoint engagements, the actions they’re taking, the channels they’re using, and how they are feeling throughout the process.
-If you’re not sure where to start or are thinking about starting research on your customers, our research specialists are here to help.
+If you’re not sure where to start, our research specialists are here to help.